Learn About Jean Vanier

 “For over 40 years, his extraordinary vision and work have helped countless people across the globe find their way into love and life.” – Prof. Tom Reynolds

-Jean Vanier has received numerous awards including the French Légion d’Honneur, the Companion of the Order of Canada, the Rabbi Gunther Plaut Humanitarian Award in 2001 and the Prize of the Catholic Theological Union in Chicago, as well as Blessed are the peace makers in 2006, and the Pacem in Terris award in 2013.
+Jean Vanier received numerous awards including the French Légion d’Honneur, the Companion of the Order of Canada, the Rabbi Gunther Plaut Humanitarian Award in 2001, the Prize of the Catholic Theological Union in Chicago, Blessed Are the Peace Makers in 2006, and the Pacem in Terris award in 2013.

 “Vanier has already been gently, quietly, and lovingly calling people of many diverse backgrounds and faiths to share in a way of life where the walls that divide us from the marginalized are deconstructed on a daily basis, in acts as simple as a shared smile, a held hand, or a patient walk.” – Prof. Joseph Tadie

-Jean Vanier continues to give lectures and conduct retreats, mainly in his home community in Trosly.
+Jean Vanier continued to give lectures and conduct retreats well into his 80s.
+He remained a caring presence for Core Members and Assistants in his home community of Trosly through the end of his life.
 His books have been translated into 29 languages.